Rak256/Neural-Network-/README.md

 ### Stack Exchange thread on derivatives based on matrices - https://math.stackexchange.com/questions/622195/taking-a-derivative-with-respect-to-a-matrix
 ### Matrix Calculus Article - https://en.wikipedia.org/wiki/Matrix_calculus
 ### Element wise matrix division - https://math.stackexchange.com/questions/172248/notation-for-element-wise-division-of-vectors)

-NOTE: Matrix multiplication between some matrices A and B is represented in this documentation as AB.

 ## Backwards Prop Cost Gradient Calculation
 The only independent variables in a neural network are the weights and biases associated with each layer.
 As such, the gradient vector of the cost function should only consist of these variables: